openoms/bitcoin-tutorials/joinmarket/joinmarket_private_flow.md

 * all are derived from the same BIP32 compatible HD seed

 ### Sweep
-* sending one or multiple utxos without creating change.
+* it means sending one or multiple utxos without creating change
-* can be achieved by sending all utxos from a mixdepth or freezing any which should be sent.
+* it is achieved by sending all utxos (except the ones frozen) from an account
-* the amount is not fixed and fees come of the sum of the inputs.
+* the amount is not fixed and fees come off the sum of the inputs

 ### Status labels
 * applied automatically by JoinMarket via a simple transaction analyses